Variance of the volume of random real algebraic submanifolds II: Proof of Theorem

-Since $O_{n+1}(\R)$ acts transitively on the couples of points of $\R\P^n$ at a given distance, Lemma~\ref{lem invariance KKS polynomials} shows that $E'_d(x,y)$ only depends on the distance $\rho_g(x,y)$, and the same holds for its derivatives.
-Loosely speaking, the equivariance property of Lemma~\ref{lem invariance KKS polynomials} imply the following, where derivatives are computed with respect to the Chern connection of $\mathcal{O}(d)$. \begin{enumerate} \item The variance of $s_d'(x)$ does not depend on $x \in \R\P^n$. \item For all $x \in \R\P^n$, $s_d'(x)$ and $\nabla^d_xs_d'$ are independent. \item If $\left(\deron{}{x_1},\dots,\deron{}{x_n}\right)$ is any orthonormal basis of $T_x\R\P^n$, then $\deron{s_d'}{x_i}(x)$ and $\deron{s_d'}{x_j}(x)$ are independent if $i \neq j$.
+Note that~\eqref{eq def inner product on polynomials} is invariant under the action of the orthogonal group $O_{n+1}(\R)$ on the right.
+Hence, the distribution of KSS polynomials~\eqref{eq def KSS} and $E'_d$ are equivariant under this action.
+Since $O_{n+1}(\R)$ acts transitively on the couples of points of $\R\P^n$ at a given distance, $E'_d(x,y)$ only depends on the geodesic distance $\rho_g(x,y)$, and the same holds for derivatives.
+Loosely speaking, this implies the following, where derivatives are computed with respect to the Chern connection. \begin{enumerate} \item The variance of $s_d'(x)$ does not depend on $x \in \R\P^n$. \item For all $x \in \R\P^n$, $s_d'(x)$ and $\nabla^d_xs_d'$ are independent. \item If $\left(\deron{}{x_1},\dots,\deron{}{x_n}\right)$ is any orthonormal basis of $T_x\R\P^n$, then $\deron{s_d'}{x_i}(x)$ and $\deron{s_d'}{x_j}(x)$ are independent if $i \neq j$.
 Moreover, the variance of $\deron{s_d'}{x_i}(x)$ does not depend on $i$, nor on our choice of orthonormal basis, nor on $x \in \R\P^n$. \end{enumerate} These properties are very specific of the case of KSS polynomials.
-They will be useful in Section~\ref{subsec Wiener-Ito expansion of the linear statistics}, to compute the Wiener--It{\=o} expansion of $\prsc{\rmes{d}}{\phi}$.
+They will be useful in Sect.~\ref{subsec Wiener-Ito expansion of the linear statistics}, to compute the Wiener--It{\=o} expansion of $\prsc{\rmes{d}}{\phi}$.
 We do not give more details here, since Properties~\ref{property1}, \ref{property2} and~\ref{property3} can also be deduced from the expression of $E'_d$ in local coordinates that we derive below.